needle-tools/needle-engine-support/documentation/features-overview.md

 > **Note**: Sub-Timelines are currently not supported

-> **Note**: Yes it is even possible to [export your custom timeline tracks](https://github.com/needle-tools/needle-engine-modules/tree/main/package/TimelineHtml)!
+> **Note**: It's possible to [export custom timeline tracks](https://github.com/needle-tools/needle-engine-modules/tree/main/package/TimelineHtml).

 ## Physics 🏓
-Use Rigidbodies, Box- or SphereColliders to add some juicy physics to your world!
+Use Rigidbodies, Box Colliders and SphereColliders to add some juicy physics to your world.
+> **Note**: MeshColliders are currently not supported

 ## Scripting 🧩
 Needle Engine uses as [component based workflow](./scripting.md#component-architecture).
 Create custom scripts in typescript or javascript.
 Use our [modular npm-based package workflow](https://fwd.needle.tools/needle-engine/docs/npmdef) integrated into Unity.
 A [typescript to C# component compiler](https://fwd.needle.tools/needle-engine/docs/component-compiler) produces Unity components magically on the fly.

 ---
 # Where to go next
-See our [getting started](./getting-started.md) to learn about how to download and install Needle Engine.
+See our [Getting Started Guide](./getting-started.md) to learn about how to download and set up Needle Engine.
-Learn about [our vision here](./vision.md) or dive deeper into some of the [technical background and glTF](./technical-overview.md) powering it all.
+Learn about [our vision](./vision.md) or dive deeper into some of the [technical background and glTF](./technical-overview.md) powering it all.